 The motor operates at a speed proportional to the applied voltage.
 The voltage is resolved with an accuracy of 8 bits.
 The smaller the selected voltage range is, the worse the resolution of the speed will be.

-Refer to the example in Section 7.5 ""I/O" tab (Beta version)".
+Please refer to Section 7.5 ""I/O" tab (Beta version)".

 5.7.3 Circuit

 The following parameters can be set in the analogue or joystick mode: